damiancipolat/bscNodeHook/README.md

 This diagram show the strategy applied.
 <img src="https://github.com/damiancipolat/bscNodeHook/blob/main/doc/diagram.png?raw=true" width="570px" align="center"/>

+### Purpose:
+This project was a poc to try to resolve how to detect incoming transaction of a wallet, to implement a seel feature for a exchange project.

 ### Reference:
 I have created this project in the idea presented in this yotube video: https://www.youtube.com/watch?v=PLSFVzYOcS8&t=892s